ERA Schedule to the ERA Licence applicable from 10 March 2017

 OPEN UNIVERSITY WORLDWIDE LIMITED (“OUW”) for the films and other copyright works which are owned or represented by Open University Worldwide Limited or any of its subsidiary or associated companies and which are included in any broadcast made by the British Broadcasting Corporation or any other broadcast on behalf of the Open University Worldwide Limited from which an ERA Recording is made.

-THE PERFORMING RIGHT SOCIETY LIMITED (“PRS”) for the musical works which are owned or controlled by the PRS or by persons represented by the PRS and which are included in any broadcast from which an ERA Recording has been made.
+THE PERFORMING RIGHT SOCIETY LIMITED (“PRS”) for the musical works (together with any words associated therewith) the rights in which are owned or controlled by the PRS or by persons represented by the PRS and which works are included in any broadcast from which an ERA Recording has been made.

 PHONOGRAPHIC PERFORMANCE LIMITED (“PPL”) for those sound recordings which are owned or represented by PPL and which are included in any broadcast from which an ERA Recording is made.